SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 You can use the `EnableBinding` attribute in your application to declare bindings for your application or you can use service container extension methods to explicitly add them to the container yourself.

 For example the following code shows a fully configured and functioning Streams application service that receives strings from a destination with the name `input` and and converts the strings to uppercase and then sends the results to a destination with the name `output`.
-Notice that the applications `Handle()` method expects the message payload from `input` to be a `string`, and as a result the Streams framework will attempt to convert the incomming message payload to a `string` before calling the handler method (see [Content Type Negotiation](#content-type-negotiation) section).
+Notice that the applications `Handle()` method expects the message payload from `input` to be a `string`, and as a result the Streams framework will attempt to convert the incoming message payload to a `string` before calling the handler method (see [Content Type Negotiation](#content-type-negotiation) section).

 ```csharp
 [EnableBinding(typeof(IProcessor))]